 The Logan Planning Scheme helps Council to manage population growth, plan for a sustainable future for Logan, and guide the way land is used and developed across the city.
-The current version, Logan Planning Scheme 2015 V5.0, commenced on 3 July 2017 and incorporates the Planning Act Alignment Amendment which was adopted by Logan City Council on 23 June 2017.
+The current version, Logan Planning Scheme 2015 v5.1, commenced on 8 September 2017 and incorporates the Minor and Administrative Amendment No.3, the Tamarind Street Access Restriction Strip Amendment and the Logan Reserve General Planning Layout Amendment which were adopted by Logan City Council on 28 August 2017.

 To find out which parts of the planning scheme apply to a property, please use either:

-Land use and development in the Yarrabilba and Greater Flagstone Priority Development Areas (PDAs) are managed by Economic Development Queensland.
+Land use and development in the Yarrabilba and Greater Flagstone Priority Development Areas (PDAs) is managed by Economic Development Queensland.

 Accessing the Logan Planning Scheme

-- The Logan Planning Scheme 2015 current documents and maps (PDF) can be accessed here.
+- Access the Logan Planning Scheme 2015 current documents and maps.

-- Use Logan Interactive Mapping to see zones, local plans, overlays and other key maps and access a report for a property of interest.
+- Use the Logan PD Hub to view maps of zones, local plans, overlays and other elements of the scheme, and to access a report for a property of interest.

-- Maps from the Logan Interactive Mapping tool are also available in raw form (download KML, Shapefile format) on Council's Open Data portal, or via data.gov.au.
+- Maps from the Logan PD Hub are also available in raw form (download KML, Shapefile format) on Council's Open Data portal, or via data.gov.au.

-- To purchase a physical copy of the documents and/or maps of the Logan Planning Scheme 2015 or the superseded planning schemes for Logan, please complete this form (PDF 329 KB) and email to email@example.com or contact Council on (07) 3412 3412.
+- To purchase a physical copy of the documents and/or maps of the Logan Planning Scheme 2015 or the superseded planning schemes for Logan, please complete the request form (PDF 370 KB) and email email@example.com or contact Council on (07) 3412 3412.